-The first step in the process is an administrative conference between the Dean of Students or Designee and the accused.
+The first step in the process is an administrative conference between the Conduct Administrator and the accused.
 The following may occur during an administrative conference:

-- An explanation of the discipline process - A discussion of the Respondent's rights - A review of the charges with the Respondent - The Respondent will be given an opportunity to respond to the charges, either during the meeting or within a specified time frame - The Respondent must submit information requested by the Dean of Students within five business days; failure to respond within the aforementioned time frame will result in the College making the decision on the alleged code of conduct violation.
+- An explanation of the discipline process - A discussion of the Respondent's rights

+- A review of the charges with the Respondent - The Respondent will be given an opportunity to respond to the charges, either during the meeting or within a specified time frame - The Respondent must submit information requested by the Conduct Administrator within five business days; failure to respond within the aforementioned time frame will result in the College making the decision on the alleged code of conduct violation.